You know, I'm watching a television in here and these people in the media are going nuts.

 It was just emails.

-You look at Kagan, the Elena Kagan here is people say, how come the Republicans aren't giving any grief?
+People say, how come the Republicans aren't giving any grief?

-How come the Republicans?
+How come the Republicans tried?

-But the Republican attitude is hey, they won.
+But the Republican attitude is, hey, they won.

 He gets to pick his nominees.